shivam0921/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/shivam0921/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 - What are some limitations of this dataset?
-- Not a real world exampales.
+  .Not a real world exampales.
 Data is made up.

 - What are some other possible tables and/or graphs that we could create?
-- Category / Sub-Category Statistics
+  1.Category / Sub-Category Statistics
-- Maps based on the country
+  2.Maps based on the country